vlsi-lab/riscv-function-profiling/README.md

 The output of the profiler is a flamegraph that visualizes the time spent in each function.
 The flamegraph is generated using the [FlameGraph](https://github.com/brendangregg/FlameGraph).

-Example of generated flamegraph (click to zoom in):
+Example of generated flamegraph ([click](https://vincenzo-petrolo.github.io/flamegraph_example/flamegraph.svg) to interact with the flamegraph):
 ![FlameGraph](https://vincenzo-petrolo.github.io/flamegraph_example/flamegraph.svg)

 ## Dependencies